 Comparing Mechanical Engineers to Structural Engineers

 Mechanical engineers and structural engineers perform a lot of similar core job tasks and have comparable education requirements.
-Structural engineers are expected to see a slightly higher job growth rate in their field from 2016 to 2026 while mechanical engineers earn slightly higher salaries.
+Structural engineers are expected to see an average job growth rate in their field from 2018 to 2028 while mechanical engineers earn slightly higher salaries.
 They are both involved with design work but they typically work in different industries.

 Source: *U.S. Bureau of Labor Statistics